Emilio Pucci: Fashion career

 The first clothes designed by Pucci were for the Reed College skiing team.
 His designs came to wider attention in 1947, when he was on leave in Zermatt, Switzerland.
 Skiwear that he had designed for a female friend was photographed by Toni Frissell, a photographer working for Harper's Bazaar.
 Frissell's editor asked Pucci to design skiwear for a story on European Winter Fashion, which ran in the winter 1948 issue of the Bazaar.

 Pucci was the first person to design a one-piece ski suit.
 Although there had been some experiments with stretch fabrics in Europe before the war, Pucci's sleek designs caused a sensation, and he received several offers from American manufacturers to produce them.
 Instead, he left the Air Force and set up an haute couture house in the fashionable resort of Canzone del Mare on the Isle of Capri.

 Initially, he used his knowledge of stretch fabrics to produce a swimwear line in 1949, but he soon moved onto other items such as brightly coloured, boldly patterned silk scarves.
 Stanley Marcus of Neiman Marcus encouraged him to use the designs in blouses and then a popular line of wrinkle-free printed silk dresses.
-Pucci presented his collection in the first fashion shows in Italy in 1950.
+In 1951 Giovanni Battista Giorgini invited journalists and buyers from around the world to a Made in Italy fashion show in Florence featuring Emilio Schuberth, Sorelle Fontana, Simonetta Colonna di Cesarò, Roberto Capucci, Alberto Fabiani, Jole Veneziani, and Pucci.

 Pucci added a boutique in Rome as business thrived, helped by Capri's role as a destination for the international jet set.
-By the early 1950s, Pucci was achieving international recognition, receiving the Neiman-Marcus Award in Dallas and the Burdines Sunshine Award in Miami.

-By the 1960s, Pucci was further thrust into greater status when Marilyn Monroe became a fan.
-She was photographed by George Barris in a number of Pucci's items in what would be some of her final photographs.
+By the early 1950s, Pucci was achieving international recognition, receiving the Neiman Marcus Award in Dallas in 1954 and the Burdines Fashion Award in Miami in 1955.
+Marilyn Monroe was photographed by George Barris in a number of Pucci's items.
 After Monroe's death in 1962, she was interred wearing a Pucci dress.
+Pucci was commissioned by Braniff International Airways to design uniforms in 1968 and again in 1972.
+His print designs in acid yellow, lime green, turquoise, and pink captured the expressed 1960s psychedelia.